RESEARCH STARTER

 Wells and other facilities are in need of repair, and the state of oil technology remains to be fully modernized.
 The World Bank has estimated that just maintaining 2010 production levels would require an investment of $1 billion per year in maintenance, repairs, and infrastructure improvements.
 More earnest reconstruction—not simply maintaining the state of the industry but rebuilding it and bringing it up to a modern standard—could increase that cost one hundredfold.

 Furthermore, Iraq’s oil resources are not evenly distributed across sectarian lines, with little of the country’s oil in the possession of the Sunni population in central Iraq; most of it is in the Shiite south or Kurdish north.
-Despite these problems, oil wealth is the country’s surest route to rebuilding in the wake of the war, and the former minister of oil and later deputy prime minister of energy, nuclear scientist Hussain Ibrahim Saleh al-Shahristani, promised that money spent on the oil industry would generate revenue that in turn would pay for improvements in transportation, education, and healthcare, among other gains.
-In 2016, Iraq’s oil exports averaged 3.3 million barrels per day from southern Iraq, marking an increase over 2015.
+Despite these problems, oil wealth is the country’s surest route to rebuilding in the wake of the war, and the former minister of oil and former deputy prime minister of energy, nuclear scientist Hussain Ibrahim Saleh al-Shahristani, promised that money spent on the oil industry would generate revenue that in turn would pay for improvements in transportation, education, and health care, among other gains.

 Oil Contracts

-In 2009, the Iraqi Oil Ministry issued service contracts to develop Iraq’s existing oil fields, in a move toward repairing the energy sector and moving closer to economic health and energy independence.
-Contracts covered seven oil fields and fifteen different foreign companies from Asia, Europe, and the United States, with the goal of increasing production to 11.9 million barrels per day, nearly as much as Saudi Arabia’s daily production of 12.5 million barrels.
-Iraq’s production share of these contracts is 25 percent, with the United Kingdom as the next largest beneficiary at 19 percent.
+In 2009, the Iraqi Oil Ministry issued service contracts to develop Iraq’s existing oil fields in a move toward repairing the energy sector and moving closer to economic health and energy independence.
+These contracts covered seven oil fields and fifteen different foreign companies from Asia, Europe, and the United States, with the goal of increasing production to 11.9 million barrels per day, nearly as much as Saudi Arabia’s daily production of 12.5 million barrels.
+Iraq’s production share of these contracts was 25 percent, with the United Kingdom as the next largest beneficiary at 19 percent.

 Since 2009, with the advent of these contracts, oil export earnings have returned to the levels seen before the Iraq War, though production hovered around 4 million barrels per day in mid-2016.
-This increase was instrumental in more than doubling Iraq’s gross domestic product from its 2005 level, although inflation—while remaining under control since 2006—remained uncomfortably high.
-Nevertheless, by 2017, the full potential of these contracts was not near realization.
-Too much work remains to upgrade the oil-processing, pipeline, and export infrastructure, even apart from the work that needs to be done at the oil wells themselves.
+However, this increase was instrumental in more than doubling Iraq’s gross domestic product from its 2005 level, although inflation—while remaining under control since 2006—remained uncomfortably high.

 The United States has always supported private industry endeavors and Western investment in the rest of the world, often requiring reforms supporting such endeavors as a condition for its aid; in this case, the United States required the new body of law as a condition for ending its occupation.
 The accusation has also been leveled that no-bid contracts were awarded to American companies when other companies would have provided the same value of service for a lower percentage of revenue.

-Key to the criticism is the fact that, although Saudi Arabia may have larger oil reserves, many of its reserves are reaching, or have reached, the point where the oil is becoming increasingly difficult and increasingly expensive to extract, after decades of production.
-In Iraq, by contrast, the oil is some of the easiest and cheapest in the world to extract, particularly because the oil fields have been underexploited for so long.
-Therefore, although the country is currently unable to make efficient use of its oil reserves, critics argue that it has been forced to trade significant long-term profits in return for short-term solutions, whereas the foreign companies involved have little to lose.
+Key to the criticism was the fact that, although Saudi Arabia may have larger oil reserves, many of its reserves were reaching, or had reached, the point where the oil was becoming increasingly difficult and increasingly expensive to extract after decades of production.
+In Iraq, by contrast, the oil was some of the easiest and cheapest in the world to extract, particularly because the oil fields had been underexploited for so long.
+Therefore, although the country was unable to make efficient use of its oil reserves, critics argued that it had been forced to trade significant long-term profits in return for short-term solutions, whereas the foreign companies involved have little to lose.

 Other Industry

-Iraq’s macroeconomic gains have not yet had much impact on the day-to-day life of the majority of its citizens, who are still fraught with economic hardship worsened by corruption, an anemic private sector, an ineffective banking system, rampant unemployment, energy shortages, and of course the disruptions of the ongoing insurgency by ISIS, which some would characterize as more akin to a civil war.
-Foreign investors outside the energy sector have been hampered by the difficulty in acquiring land, whereas those within the energy sector are faced with the prospect of Iraq’s deep infrastructure difficulties.
+Iraq’s macroeconomic gains have not yet had much impact on the day-to-day life of the majority of its citizens, who are still fraught with economic hardship worsened by corruption, an anemic private sector, an ineffective banking system, rampant unemployment, energy shortages, and, of course, the disruptions of the ongoing insurgency by ISIS, which some would characterize as more akin to a civil war.
+According to the World Factbook (2025), Iraq's economy remained highly dependent on oil, which made it vulnerable to fluctuations in oil prices.
+The country is dependent on imports for most sectors.

 Electricity

 Electricity in Iraq is subsidized, one of the factors responsible for increasing demand, along with the economic growth of the postwar years and especially the surge in purchases of electrical appliances and consumer electronics.
 Air conditioners, for instance, were banned under the regime of Saddam Hussein and are not so expensive as to be out of reach for the average Iraqi family, but they can be incredibly resource-intensive.
-In 2016 the electricity sector’s installed generating capacity was 28 billion kilowatt-hours, compared to consumption of 66 billion kilowatt-hours.
-Output has not even reached the levels of which the country was capable in 1990, immediately before the Gulf War.
+In 2023, its electricity generation was 31.339 million kW, while its consumption was 73.521 billion kWh, according to the World Factbook.

 Bibliography